mesmacosta/google-datacatalog-governance-best-pratices/tag-central/README.md

 # Tag Central

 Creates Data Catalog Tag Templates from [datacatalog-templates](https://github.com/GoogleCloudPlatform/datacatalog-templates) using terraform resources.
-It also sets up the IAM permissions for 3 personas: Data Governor, Data Curator and Data Analyst.
+It also sets up the IAM permissions for 3 personas:
+* Data Governor
+* Data Curator
+* Data Analyst

 Follow the instructions and make sure you have set up the [.tvars](terraform/.tfvars) with your environment values before running `terraform`.
 The IAM members for the suggested personas can be any of: `user:{emailid}, serviceAccount:{emailid}, group:{emailid} or domain:{domain}`.